rokath/trice/docs/TriceVsPrintfSimilaritiesAndDifferences.md

 ##  1. <a name='Printf-likefunctions'></a>Printf-like functions

  ...have a lot of things to do: Copy format string from FLASH memory into a RAM buffer and parse it for format specifiers.
 Also parse the variadic parameter list and convert each parameter according to its format specifier into a character sequences, what includes several divisions - costly function calls.
 Concatenate the parts to a new string and deliver it to the output, what often means copying again.
-A full-featured printf library consumes plenty space and processing time and many open source projects try to make it better in this or that way.
+A full-featured printf library consumes plenty space and processing time and several open source projects try to make it better in this or that way.
 Never ever call a printf-like function in time critical code, like an interrupt - it would crash your target in most cases.
 The *trice* calls are usable inside interrupts, because they only need a few MCU clocks for execution.
 Porting legacy code to use it with the Trice library, means mainly to replace Printf-like function calls with `trice` function calls.

 ##  2. <a name='TriceIDs'></a>*Trice* IDs

-* Each *Trice* caries an [ID](./TriceUserGuide.md) as runtime replacement for the format string.
+* Each *Trice* caries a 14-bit nuber as ID as runtime replacement for the format string.
 * This ID is automatically generated (controllable) and in the source code it is the first parameter inside the `trice` macro followed by the format string and optional values.
-* The user can decide not to spoil the code by having the IDs permanently in its source code, by just inserting them as a pre-compile step with `trice i` and removing them as a post-compile step with `trice c`.
+* The user can decide not to spoil the code by having the IDs permanently in its source code, by just inserting them as a pre-compile step with `trice insert` and removing them as a post-compile step with `trice clean`.
 * The format string is **not** compiled into the target code.
-It goes together with the ID into a reference list file [til.json](../test/testdata/til.json)
+It goes together with the ID into a project specific reference list file [til.json](../test/testdata/til.json) (example).

 ##  3. <a name='Tricevaluesbitwidth'></a>*Trice* values bit width

 * No need to explicit express the value bit width.
 * The default parameter width for the `trice` macro is 32 bit.
-It is adaptable for 8- or 16-bit MCUs:
+It is changeable to 8, 16 or 64-bit:
   * Adapt settings inside `triceConfig.h`: `TRICE_DEFAULT_PARAMETER_BIT_WIDTH`.
 It influences ![./ref/DefaultBitWidth.PNG](./ref/DefaultBitWidth.PNG)
   * Use `-defaultTRICEBitwidth` switch during logging when changing this value.
 * The macros `trice8`, `trice16`, `trice32`, `trice64` are usable too, to define the bit width explicit.